 Did you know?

-The Geostationary Operational Environmental Satellite-R Series (GOES-R) is NOAA's next generation of geostationary weather satellites.
-Once the first satellite in this series reaches geostationary orbit in late 2016, it will be known as GOES-16.
+The Geostationary Operational Environmental Satellite-16 (GOES-16) is the first in a series of NOAA's next generation of geostationary weather satellites.
 This satellite series will provide continuous imagery and atmospheric measurements of Earth's Western Hemisphere, total lightning data, and space weather monitoring to provide critical atmospheric, hydrologic, oceanic, climatic, solar, and space data.